Ever found yourself dreaming of a quiet spot tucked away under vast skies and sprawling landscapes?

 For more on Oudtshoorn and things to do while in town, click here.

-The Cango caves, discovered in 1700 have been forming for 4500 million years.
-On the tours, you learn about the various formations that fill the caves and the people that once lived in them.
-There are two tours available, a Heritage Tour and the Adventure Tour (not for those who are claustrophobic, under 6, or with high blood pressure).
+The Cango caves, discovered in 1700, have been forming for 4500 million years.
+On the tours, you learn about the various formations that fill the caves and the people who once lived there.
+Two tours are available: a Heritage Tour and the Adventure Tour (not for those claustrophobic, under 6, or with high blood pressure).

 Many locals in Prince Albert suggested we take a trip to Gamkapoort Dam.
 Just follow the signs they said.

-Lars was keen on getting a sighting of the Fish Eagle that we’d heard frequented this part of the Karoo so we set off along Magrieta Prinsloo Street (just off Church Street).
+Lars was keen on seeing the Fish Eagle that we’d heard frequented this part of the Karoo, so we set off along Magrieta Prinsloo Street (just off Church Street).

-We followed the signs and our directions on google maps but we never did find the dam that day and finally gave up our search after travelling along one road that was too rocky and another that just seemed to disappear.
+We followed the signs and our directions on Google Maps, but we never did find the dam that day.
+We finally gave up our search after travelling along one road that was too rocky and another that just seemed to disappear.

-Later, we found out that had we continued along the road (the left fork) which we thought was too rough (and therefore couldn’t possibly be the way), we would have come across the dam with a short walk for the view.
-However, we doubled back and took the other road, which came to a dead end.
+Later, we discovered that had we continued along the road (the left fork), which we thought was too rough (and therefore couldn’t possibly be the way), we would have come across the dam with a short walk for the view.
+However, we returned and took the other road, which came to a dead end.

 That dead-end was just in from the river edge, but the water was so low that we couldn’t see it due to the drought.
 The green trees were evidence there was some kind of water flow there, but definitely not a dam;)

-The last few kilometres are a rough track so you will need a 4×4.
-Once in the reserve, you will come across a fork in the road.
+The last few kilometres are a rough track, so you will need a 4×4.
+Once in the reserve, you will find a fork in the road.
 The left fork takes you to where we were trying to get to and the right fork takes you where we ended up.

 Once in the Reserve, the left fork leads to the dam – the right to the river.